lbussy/keg-cop/docs/api/index.md

 Where:

 - `imperial` = True for imperial units, false for metric.
-- `controlpoint` = Zero-based index representing the current [sensor] by which temperature is being controlled.
+- `controlpoint` = Zero-based index representing the current [sensor] by which the system controls temperature.
 - `setting` = Temperature setting in current units.
-- `status` = Zero based index representing the current temperature control [state].
+- `status` = Zero-based index representing the current temperature control [state].
 - `controlenabled` = Boolean for enabling temperature control.
 - `tfansetpoint` = Temperature setting for tower fan in current units.
-- `tfanstate` = Zero based index representing the current tower temperature control [state].
+- `tfanstate` = Zero-based index representing the current tower temperature control [state].
 - `tfancontrolenabled` = Boolean for enabling tower temperature control.
 - `sensors` = An array of temperature sensors denoting the `name`, `enable` status, and current `value` of each.
 - `displayenabled` = Boolean to display temperatures on the web UI or not.